rasmus0201/rbs-ec1-flappy-bird/Documentation.md

 I use the `printf()` function to communicate to serial.
 I use Mbed Studio and the cli-version to connect to serial (command: `mbed sterm` to connect via the Terminal)

 ## 7. Scheduled changes
-- Implement the LED functionality
 - Implement the buzzer functionality
+- Change LED functionality
 - Fix the screen craziness issues

 ## 8. Known problems / bugs
 - The screens is going crazy and you can't really see anything
+- Pipes are flickering

 ## 9. Future development/extension of the project
 * Make theming: